karaokenite/karaokenite/README.md

 This is currently a Beta version of the app.
 We have a ton of features and goodies coming soon so stay tuned.

 Karaoke Nite is also open-sourced.
 If you are a programmer, designer, 3d modeller, or game artist and want to help out, you can find the project on our [GitHub](https://github.com/karaokenite).

+# Running Locally

+1. Run `npm-install` to download all of the app's dependencies
+2. Run `node server.js` in the root folder
+3. Navigate to localhost:8080 to see the local version of Karaoke Nite